Enterprise Website Development: Design & Marketing

 This trend relates to the structure of the content on the website.
 There are particular subtypes available.

-- Sequential: In this, the content structure is available in a determined step-by-step route for users.
+- Sequential: The content structure is in a determined step-by-step route for users.

-- Hierarchical: There are broader categories that narrow down options as the user clicks through each category.
+- Hierarchical: The broader categories limited options as the user clicks through each category.

 - Topic: The content in the enterprise website is divided according to specific subjects.